zowe/docs-site/docs/user-guide/cli-uninstall.md

     $
     ```

-3. Delete all of the configration files that are listed.
+3. Delete all of the configuration files that are listed.
 Issue the following command:

     **Tip:** For this command, use the results of the `zowe config list`
     command.